manojdhakshan/TamilLite-Gan-A-Lightweight-graph-attention-network-for-Handwritten-Tamil-Character-Recognition-usi/README.md

 Finally, we loop over the branches in the response and make additional assertions about the data, such as checking the presence of the 'node' key, the 'branch' key, the 'bank' key, and the 'ifsc' key.

-With these test cases in place, you can run the tests using the pytest command and verify that the API server is working as expected.
+With these test cases in place, we can run the tests using the pytest command and verify that the API server is working as expected.

 Finally by Heroku